 In general, repairing a shareholder loan to a shareholder using the payroll method can be done like this:

 Firstly a written agreement between the shareholder and the company must be drafted, showing that the additional salary (f.ex. a bonus) has been agreed upon.

 This naturally requires that the shareholder is employed in the company already.

 The payroll method cannot be used if the shareholder is not employed.

 The payment of the loan that the shareholder received is considered a gross salary in this method.

-Using the current tax percentage for the shareholder as stated on the personal income tax self-assessment for the month where the loan was received, the gross salary is converted into a net amount.
+Using the current tax percentage for the shareholder as stated on the personal income tax self-assessment for the month the loan was received, the gross salary is converted into a net amount.

 The calculated personal income tax from the converted shareholder loan into salary is then declared together with the gross salary on e-Indkomst (SKAT Erhverv).

-Furthermore, the shareholder will need to pay the income tax to the company from his/hers private account + 10,05% (0,05% national bank rate + 8% recommended rate + 2% penalty rate) p.a. interest rate on the tax amount since receiving the payment.
+Furthermore, the shareholder will need to pay the income tax to the company from his/her private account + 10,05% (0,05% national bank rate + 8% recommended rate + 2% penalty rate) p.a. interest rate on the tax amount since receiving the payment.